jonschipp/gencfg/README.md

 ```

 #### rfc2544
-Generates an individual packet configuration based on the Ethernet
+Generates an individual packet configuration based on the Ethernet frame <br>
-frame sizes specified in RFC2544, "Benchmarking Methodology for
+sizes specified in ***RFC2544***, "Benchmarking Methodology for Network Interconnect Devices". <br>

-Network Interconnect Devices".
-Each size is written to a cfg file
+Each size is written to a cfg file in directory titled `rfc2544-$ts` <br>
-in directory titled `rfc2544-$ts` and to stdout.
-Sizes are outlined in
+and to stdout.
+Sizes are outlined in ***Section 9.1***, *"Frame sizes to be <br>
-Section 9.1, "Frame sizes to be used on Ethernet" and consist of 64,
+used on Ethernet"* and consist of `64, 128, 256, 512, 1024, 1280, 1518.` <br>
-128, 256, 512, 1024, 1280, 1518.
-Ethernet NICs add a 4 byte CRC to each
-frame which is accounted for in each configuration.
-E.g. for the 64 byte
+Ethernet NICs add a 4 byte CRC to each frame which is accounted for in each <br>
-frame size, 60 bytes is configured by trafgen and the 4 bytes is added
+configuration.
+E.g. for the 64 byte frame size, 60 bytes is configured by trafgen <br>
-by the NIC, thus, totaling a frame size of 64 bytes.
-The default source
+and the 4 bytes is added by the NIC, thus, totaling a frame size of 64 bytes. <br>
-and destination ports are set to UDP 9 (discard).
+The default source and destination ports are set to UDP 9 (discard). <br>

 ```shell
 ./gencfg -G rfc2544 -s 10.1.1.1 -d 10.1.1.2 -m de:ad:be:ef:00:00 -M 00:0c:29:8d:4d:a2